Chitra Dewi: Life and career

+Death and legacy

 Dewi saw a downturn in her health in 2006, following the death of Bambang Samsudi, her eldest son.
 In March 2008, she spent two weeks in Pondok Indah Hospital after being admitted for malnutrition.
-Her poor health continued, however, and at 14:00 Western Indonesian Time (UTC +7) on 28 October 2008, she died at the home of her second and youngest child, Agus Erwin, in South Jakarta.
+Her poor health continued, however, and at 14:00 Western Indonesian Time (UTC +7) on 28 October 2008, she died at the home of her second and youngest child, Agus Erwin, in South Jakarta, at the age of 78.
 She was buried at Jabang Bayi Cemetery in Cirebon near her parents and son.

-Legacy

-Only six female directors appeared in Indonesian cinema until 1998; aside from Chitra Dewi, these women directors were Ratna Asmara, Sofia W.D., Ida Farida, Rima Melati, and Roostijati.
+Only six female directors appeared in Indonesian cinema until 1998; aside from Chitra Dewi, these women directors were Ratna Asmara, Roostijati, Sofia W.D., Ida Farida, and Rima Melati.
 Of these, all except Farida had previous experience as actresses.
 These directors rarely, if ever, received the same recognition as their male counterparts, and acting remained the only way for a woman in the industry to gain recognition.

 Since the fall of Suharto in 1998, the number of women directors has increased dramatically.
 Several of them have received national and international recognition.
 The earliest in this generation are Mira Lesmana and Nan Achnas, who collaborated with several other directors in Kuldesak (1999).
 Further examples include Nia Dinata, who has had two of her films, Ca-bau-kan (The Courtesan, 2002) and Berbagi Suami (Love for Share, 2006), submitted for an Academy Award for Best Foreign Language Film; and Djenar Maesa Ayu, whose Mereka Bilang, Saya Monyet!
 (They Say I'm a Monkey!, 2008) was on several lists of the best Indonesian films of 2008.